What is the IRS process for assessing penalties under the Affordable Care Act?

 - Form 14765, Employee PTC Listing – Make changes, if any, on the Employee PTC Listing.
 Include your revised Employee PTC Listing, if necessary, and any additional documentation supporting your changes with your Form 14764, ESRP Response, and signed statement.

 - Get moving.
 We cannot stress enough that a proper response may require significant effort to prepare.
-So far, the IRS has not indicated whether they will accommodate requests for additional time to reply.
-Our advice is to move quickly.

 - Make sure the IRS receives your completed package BY THE RESPONSE DATE INDICATED ON YOUR INITIAL LETTER FROM THE IRS or any extension granted in response to your request for more time.